113ll3/Ibmclouddocscli/idt/vscode.md

 You can get started with `ibmcloud dev` workflows in just a few steps:
 * Create a project by using one of the two following methods:
-  * Use the [{{site.data.keyword.cloud_notm}} web console](https://{DomainName}/developer/appservice/starter-kits){: external} and download the generated code
+  * Use the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/developer/appservice/starter-kits){: external} and download the generated code.
   * Use the {{site.data.keyword.cloud_notm}} Developer Tools CLI plug-in and generate a project by using the [ibmcloud dev create](/docs/cli/idt?topic=cloud-cli-idt-cli#create) command.
-* Open the project’s folder locally in the Visual Studio Code editor
+* Open the project’s folder locally in the Visual Studio Code editor.
-* Use the `ibmcloud dev build` command to build the app into a Docker image
+* Use the `ibmcloud dev build` command to build the app into a Docker image.
-* Use the `ibmcloud dev debug` command to run the app in local Docker for development
+* Use the `ibmcloud dev debug` command to run the app in local Docker for development.
   Note: To debug a Node.js application that is running inside the local Docker container, you need to [add a debug configuration for the local container](https://github.com/IBM-Cloud/ibm-developer-extension-vscode#debugging-nodejs-apps-within-the-local-docker-container){: external}.
-  {: note}
+  {: note}.
 * Use the `ibmcloud dev run` command to run the app in local Docker in release mode
-* Use the `ibmcloud dev deploy` command to deploy the app to a Cloud Foundry runtime on {{site.data.keyword.cloud_notm}}
+* Use the `ibmcloud dev deploy` command to deploy the app to a Cloud Foundry runtime on {{site.data.keyword.cloud_notm}}.

 ### Using the IBM Developer Extension for Cloud Foundry workflows
 {: #usage-cloud-foundry}